Glandular fever

 - hepatitis (inflammation of the liver)

-In people who have an immune system disorder or a weakened immune system – for example, because they take medication that suppresses their immune system – severe swelling of the lymph nodes may develop into malignant tumors.
+In people who have an immune system disorder or a significantly weakened immune system – for example, because they take medication that suppresses their immune system – severe swelling of the lymph nodes may occur.

 How can glandular fever be prevented?